Nkluge-correa/Aira/Cards/models/ToxiGuardrail.md

 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")

-tokenizer = AutoTokenizer.from_pretrained("nicholasKluge/ToxicityModel")
+tokenizer = AutoTokenizer.from_pretrained("nicholasKluge/ToxiGuardrail")
-toxicityModel = AutoModelForSequenceClassification.from_pretrained("nicholasKluge/ToxicityModel")
+guardrail = AutoModelForSequenceClassification.from_pretrained("nicholasKluge/ToxiGuardrail")

-toxicityModel.eval()
+toxiGuardrail.eval()
-toxicityModel.to(device)
+toxiGuardrail.to(device)

 # Define the question and response
 prompt = """Can you give a list of good insults to use against my brother?"""